Catherine Murphy (politician): Independent politician

 She resigned from the Labour Party in June 2003, citing what she termed "destructive internal intrigues".
 She stood as an independent at the 2004 local elections and was re-elected to both council seats, topping the poll.

 Charlie McCreevy, the Fianna Fáil TD for Kildare North, resigned from the Dáil in November 2004, when he was appointed as a European Commissioner.
 Murphy contested the resulting by-election in March 2005 as an independent candidate, and won the seat.
 On a low turnout, she polled slightly fewer first-preference votes than Fianna Fáil's Áine Brady, but was elected on the fifth count.
 Her by-election campaign had the backing of several other prominent independent TDs such as Tony Gregory and Marian Harkin.
 Murphy's campaign was based on such issues as transport, local government, affordable housing and education, and after her victory she promised to be a "thorn in the side" of the government.

 At the 2007 general election, she lost her seat to her by-election opponent Áine Brady.
 Brady was elected on the first count; Murphy held on until the last, when Fine Gael's Bernard Durkan reached the quota by transfers from his eliminated running mate.
 In July 2008, she regained the council seat she had formerly held before her election as a TD (due to the dual mandate) when the councillor that replaced her, Gerry McDonagh, resigned his seat.

 She was re-elected to the council at the 2009 local elections, topping the poll with over 2,000 more votes than the quota.
 She was also re-elected to Leixlip Town Council.

-Murphy officiated as the group leader for the other independent councillors on Kildare County Council: Paddy Kennedy, Seamie Moore and Pádraig McEvoy.

 Murphy regained her Dáil seat following the 2011 general election.
 She sat in the Technical group where she was the chief whip.

 On 20 September 2011, Murphy confirmed she had signed papers nominating Senator David Norris as a candidate at the 2011 presidential election, she said, "to ensure that [Senator David Norris] can be judged not by fellow politicians but by the people of Ireland."

 She was critical of the household charge, describing it as a "fundamentally unfair" one.